Computability of digital cubical singular homology of $c_1$-digital images: Preliminaries, singular and elementary cubical homologies

 A digital image $(X,\kappa)$ is a subset $X$ of $\mathbb{Z}^d$ with an adjacency relation, $\kappa$.
 Various adjacency relations are used in digital topology for digital images, to give a concept of proximity or closeness among elements (or pixels) of digital images.
-Concepts like continuity, connectivity, homotopy and homology are developed using these adjacency relations.
+Concepts like continuity, connectivity, homotopy, and homology are developed using these adjacency relations.

-In this paper we exclusively focus on \emph{$c_1$-adjacency}, in which two points of $ \mathbb Z^n$ are regarded as adjacent if and only if their coordinates differ by 1 in one dimension, and are equal in all other dimensions.
+In this paper, we exclusively focus on \emph{$c_1$-adjacency}, in which two points of $ \mathbb Z^n$ are regarded as adjacent if and only if their coordinates differ by 1 in one position, and are equal in all other positions.
 In $\mathbb Z^2$, this is referred to as ``4-adjacency'', since each point of $\mathbb Z^2$ is $c_1$-adjacent to exactly 4 other points.
-In $\mathbb Z^3$ this is sometimes called ``6-adjacency''.
+In $\mathbb Z^3$, this is sometimes called ``6-adjacency''.

-Since we exclusively use $c_1$ adjacency in this paper, we will almost never need to specify the particular adjacency relation, so we will write a digital image $(X,\kappa)$ or $(X,c_1)$ simply as $X$.
+Since we exclusively use $c_1$-adjacency in this paper, we will rarely need to specify the particular adjacency relation, so we will write a digital image $(X,\kappa)$ or $(X,c_1)$ simply as $X$.

-For digital images $X$ and $Y$, the function $f:X\to Y$ is \textit{continuous}, if every pair of adjacent points in $X$ maps to equal or adjacent points in $Y$.
+For digital images $X$ and $Y$, the function $f:X\to Y$ is \textit{continuous} if every pair of adjacent points in $X$ maps to equal or adjacent points in $Y$.
+Viewing $X$ and $Y$ as reflexive graphs, continuity of $f$ is equivalent to $f$ being a graph homomorphism.